Linda Greenhouse

 Linda Joyce Greenhouse (born January 9, 1947) is an American legal journalist who is the Knight Distinguished Journalist in Residence and Joseph M. Goldstein Lecturer in Law at Yale Law School.
 She is a Pulitzer Prize-winning reporter who covered the United States Supreme Court for nearly three decades for The New York Times.
-Since 2017, she is the president of the American Philosophical Society, and a member of the Phi Beta Kappa Senate.
+Since 2017, she has served as president of the American Philosophical Society, and is also a member of the Phi Beta Kappa Senate.

 Early life and education

 Greenhouse was born in a Jewish family in New York City, to H. Robert Greenhouse, a physician and professor of psychiatry at Harvard Medical School, and Dorothy (née Greenlick).
 She received her Bachelor of Arts degree in government from Radcliffe College in 1968, where she was elected to Phi Beta Kappa.
 She received her Master of Studies in Law from Yale Law School in 1978, during which time she was a student of Robert Bork.